Increasing arc-connectivity by bounded- and fixed-size inversions: Parameterized Complexity

-Recall that, given a (multi)digraph $D$, it can trivially be checked in time $O(n^{p\ell})$ whether $\inv{k}{p}(D) \leq \ell$.
-We first obtain that, under ETH, the dependence in $p$ is best possible, up to a factor $\log p$ in the exponent.
+Recall that, given a multidigraph $D$, it can trivially be checked in time $O(n^{p\ell})$ whether $\inv{k}{p}(D) \leq \ell$.
+We first obtain that, under ETH, the dependence in $p$ is best possible, up to a factor of $\log p$ in the exponent.

 \defproblem{$k$-Single-Inversion ($k$-SI)}{An oriented graph $D$ and an integer $p$.}{Is there a set $X\subseteq V(D)$, $|X|\leq p$, such that $\Inv(D,X)$ is $k$-arc-strong?}